bbalganjjm/natural_js/docs/DEVELOPER-GUIDE-UI-Form.md

-# Natural-JS Form Component Developer Guide
+# Natural-UI Form Component Developer Guide

 The Form (N.form) component is a UI component that binds or creates single row data to a specified context element (such as div, table, or other block elements) using the context option.